 Vicky is a 30+ year Warsaw/Winona Lake resident.
 She has been an active Realtor in Kosciusko County over 10 years and recently earned the SRES Senior Real Estate Specialist designation receiving special training in the needs of clients 50 and over.
 Vicky also works with many first time buyers, lake buyers and serves many past clients.
 She is very proud of her involvement in the community including church, sorority, non-profits boards including Circle of Ivy at Ivy Tech, Habitat for Humanity and the Feed My Starving Children Warsaw Mobile Pack (ask her – she’ll get you involved!).
 Vicky lives with her husband (Vice Chancellor at Ivy Tech/Warsaw), college-age daughter and her Springer Spaniel on Winona Lake.

-Alicia Hazelwood serves as Executive Director of the United Way of Grant County.
-A graduate of Marion High School, Alicia received her bachelor’s degree in political science from Manchester University and later completed a master’s of business administration degree from Indiana Wesleyan University.
-She also holds certificates in Nonprofit Executive Leadership and Fundraising Management, both from the Fundraising School/IU School of Philanthropy, and has been working with the United Way of Grant County since August 2012.
-Prior to accepting her role at UWGC, Alicia was a senior staff member for the U.S. House of Representatives from 2003-2012.
-She worked in Indiana’s 5th Congressional District.
-Alicia has chosen to serve as a volunteer with Ivy Tech Community College because her mother is an alumni of the institution.
+Alicia Hazelwood serves as Executive Director of Ivy+Career Link at the Marion Ivy Tech campus.
+A graduate of Marion High School, Alicia received her bachelor’s degree in political science from Manchester University and later completed a Master’s of Business Administration from Indiana Wesleyan University.
+She also holds certificates in Nonprofit Executive Leadership and Fundraising Management, from the IU Lilly Family School of Philanthropy.
+She worked as the Executive Director of the United Way of Grant County from 2012-2022.
+Prior to accepting her role at UWGC, Alicia was a senior staff member for the U.S. House of Representatives from 2003-2012 in Indiana’s 5th Congressional District.
+Alicia has chosen to serve as a volunteer with Ivy Tech Community College because her mother is an alumni of the institution and believe everyone should have access to education.
 “I can remember sitting with my mom at the kitchen table.
 She was doing her homework while I was doing mine.
 I was so proud of her as an adult going back to school for a degree.
 I was proud of my dad for encouraging and supporting her dreams.
-Through her Ivy Tech gave our family so much more than just an certified education.”
+Through her, Ivy Tech gave our family so much more than just an certified education.”

 Andrea Schwartz is the Dean of the School of Advanced Manufacturing, Engineering & Applied Science and Associate Professor of Agriculture at Ivy Tech Community College-Lafayette.
 She holds a Master of Science in Agriculture and Extension Education and a Bachelor of Science in Agriculture Education, both from Purdue University.
 As Dean, Andrea’s goals focus on supporting a successful team of faculty and staff while leveraging industry relationships to build a stronger workforce in the greater Lafayette area.
 Before being named Dean, she served Ivy Tech as Chair and Assistant Professor of the Agriculture Program.
 As Program Chair, Andrea fostered relationships for over 150 internship experiences across the country, increased participation in the Pathway to Purdue Agriculture Program by approximately 250%, and enhanced the College’s ties to the Indiana FFA Association by co-hosting the Annual State Convention with Purdue.
 Ivy Tech-Lafayette hosts one day of Career Development Events and Leadership Development Events, as well as Chapter Fun Night.
 Andrea resides in Carroll County with her husband and two children on a small cattle and crop farm.